-All students must give prompt attention to communications from faculty and staff members of Arkansas Tech University-Ozark Campus.
+All students must give prompt attention to communications from faculty and staff members of the University.
 OneTech is the official University communication to students, however, students may be contacted by other means as necessary.

 The faculty must also accept a responsibility to clarify and interpret for the students matters of academic misconduct especially those concerning the student's classroom behavior.
 For example, students may disrupt the learning environment in a classroom through inappropriate behavior, such as talking to students, unnecessary interruptions, attempting to monopolize the professor's attention, or being chronically late to class.
 Misconduct also covers verbal or nonverbal harassment and/or threats in relation to classes.
 Student behavior should not infringe on the rights of other students or faculty during a class.

-Involvement in such activities as conspiracy or breaking and entering is to be reported to the Campus Safety Officer for appropriate action through regular institution's disciplinary channels.
+Involvement in such activities as conspiracy or breaking and entering is to be reported to the Campus Safety Officer for appropriate action through regular institutional disciplinary channels.

 Students will be placed on academic probation whenever their semester grade point falls below 2.00 unless the cumulative grade point is 2.00 or higher.
 These criteria also apply to entering transfer students.
 Removal of probation will be accomplished by raising the cumulative grade point to 2.00 or higher.

 Freshmen students who in a probationary semester fail to remove themselves will continue on probation for the following semester.
 Sophomore, junior and senior students who in a probationary semester fail to remove themselves but achieve a 1.75 semester grade point will continue on probation for the following semester unless the academic suspension policy applies.